-Personal Privacy (1986)
+Personal Privacy

 This exemption covers information about individuals in personnel, medical, and similar files, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy.
-The records must pertain to an individual, and not a business, to be excluded from the public portion of the administrative record file under this exemption.
-Often, information subject to the protection under the personal privacy privilege can be redacted from the document and the redacted version can be placed in the public portion of the record file.
-State Secrets and substitution of the second of the second
+The records must pertain to an individual, and not a business, to be excluded from the public pertion of the administrative record file under this exception.
+Often, information subject to the protection under the personal privacy privilege can be reducted from the document and the reducted version can be placed in the public pertion of the record file.

+State Secrets

-The lead agency is authorized to exclude from public scrutiny information which, if released, would harm national security or interfere with the government's ability to conduct foreign relations.
+The load agency is authorized to exclude from public scrutiny information which, if released, would harm national security or interfere with the government's ability to conduct foreign relations.
 This privilege could be particularly important where the PRP is a federal agency or a contractor for a federal agency.
 In the case of a federal facility cleanup, an

-See 40 C.F.R. §300.810(d).
+&lt;sup>34 Soc 40 C.F.R. §300.810(d).

-Inter-Agency Agreement should spell out procedures for asserting this privilege.
+Inter-Agency Agreement should spell out procedures for assorting this privilege.